 Educational Leadership - EDLD

-EDLD 7210/7216 MULTIPROFESSIONAL LEADERSHIP (3) LEC.
-3. Theories, concepts and principles of leadership from a multi-disciplinary, multi-professional perspective.
-Students will apply knowledge to practice in diverse settings and situations.
+EDLD 7210/7216 MULTIPROFESSIONAL LEADERSHIP FOR EQUITY (3) LEC.
+3. National, state, and local evidence will inform students' understanding of diversity issues in schools.
+Theories, concepts and principles of leadership from a multidisciplinary, multiprofessional perspective, will be applied to addressing issues of equity in schools.
 May count either EDLD 7210 or EDLD 7216.

 EDLD 7230 STUDENT SERVICES ADMINISTRATION IN POSTSECONDARY EDUCATION (3) LEC.
 3. Organization, administration and evaluation of student personnel services in post-secondary education.

 EDLD 7270 OVERVIEW OF POSTSECONDARY EDUCATION (3) LEC.
 3. Overview of the history and evolution of post-secondary education in North America.

 EDLD 7330 INTRODUCTION TO CURRICULUM AND INSTRUCTIONAL LEADERSHIP (3) LEC.
 3. Principles of curriculum development and the leadership skills required to enact it with emphasis on school settings.

 EDLD 7340 OVERVIEW OF CURRICULUM PROCESSES (3) LEC.
 3. Curriculum as a field of study; the first course required for the ASC concentration in curriculum; an overview of curriculum history, processes, models, and designs.